rackerlabs/docs-cloud-cdn/rst/dev-guide/api-operations/methods/get-retrieve-flavors-v1.0-project-id-flavors.rst

     GET /v1.0/{project_id}/flavors

-Retrieves a list of all available flavors.
+This operation retrieves a list of all available flavors.